Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs

 \section{Background}

-We now provide the necessary background for this paper, largely following the terminology which was presented in~\cite{chambers2023bounding}.
+We now present the necessary background for this paper, largely following the terminology introduced in~\cite{chambers2023bounding}.

-\subsection{Functors, cosheaves and mapper graphs}
+\subsection{Functors, Cosheaves and Mapper Graphs}

-We work in a category-theoretic setting and provide a brief overview of the necessary definitions, with more details provided in \cite{riehl2017category,curry2013sheaves}.
-A \emph{category} $\cC$ is a collection of objects $X,Y,Z,\dots$ along with morphisms $f,g,h,\dots$ such that \begin{enumerate} \item each morphism $f$ has a designated domain $X$ and codomain $Y$, \item every object has an identity morphism $\1_X: X \to X$, \item any pair of morphisms $f:X \to Y$ and $g:Y \to Z$ has a composite morphism $g \circ f:X \to Z$ which satisfies an identity axiom, where $f:X \to Y = \1_Y \circ f = f \circ \1_X$, and an associativity axiom, where $h\circ (g\circ f) = (h\circ g)\circ f$. \end{enumerate} Many settings in mathematics can be viewed as categories, for example: $\Set$ is the category whose objects are sets and morphisms are set maps; $\Top$, whose objects are topological spaces and morphisms are continuous functions; and, for a given topological space $X$, $\Open(X)$ is the category whose objects are the open sets and morphisms are given by inclusion.
+We work in a category-theoretic setting and provide a brief overview of the necessary definitions, with more details provided in \cite{curry2013sheaves,riehl2017category}.

+A \emph{category} $\cC$ is a collection of objects $X,Y,Z,\dots$ along with morphisms $f,g,h,\dots$ such that \begin{enumerate} \item each morphism $f$ has a designated domain $X$ and codomain $Y$, \item every object has an identity morphism $\1_X\colon X \to X$, \item any pair of morphisms $f\colon X \to Y$ and $g\colon Y \to Z$ has a composite morphism $g \circ f\colon X \to Z$ which satisfies an identity axiom, where $f\colon X \to Y = \1_Y \circ f = f \circ \1_X$, and an associativity axiom, where $h\circ (g\circ f) = (h\circ g)\circ f$. \end{enumerate} Many settings in mathematics can be viewed as categories: $\Set$ is the category whose objects are sets and morphisms are set maps; $\Top$ is the category whose objects are topological spaces and morphisms are continuous functions; and, for a given topological space $X$, $\Open(X)$ is the category whose objects are the open sets and morphisms are given by inclusion.
 A category is \emph{small} if the collections of objects and morphisms are both sets.